 Interns are provided with a stipend ($10 per day) and college credit where available.
 Full-time interns are defined as working 40 hours a week (5 days per week), and part-time interns work a minimum of 24 hours a week (3 days per week).

 The regularity of our interns’ schedules is crucial for assigning workshop stage management duties.
 If accepted as a New Dramatists intern, you must be able to commit to a mutually agreed upon weekly schedule and to the full internship period.
-When filling out the application form, please indicate your scheduling preference (full-time or part-time).

 Daily shifts may include: